ProfSynapse/claudesidian-mcp/README.md

 - **Batch Size**: Controls how many files are processed together in a batch
 - **Processing Delay**: Controls the delay between processing batches (to reduce UI freezing)
 - **Concurrent Requests**: Controls how many API requests can run in parallel

-### Best Practices

-1. For large vaults, use "Idle" or "Startup" strategy to avoid performance issues
-2. For small vaults or if you need real-time search, "Live" strategy works well
-3. If you're concerned about API token usage, use "Manual" or "Startup" strategy
-4. Configure exclusion patterns to skip folders you don't want to index (like images, attachments, etc.)

 ## Setting Up Ollama for Local Embeddings